 The plan pays the allowed amount for covered services only when performed by covered provider types within the scope of their license(s).
 When a facility charges facility fees, the plan pays the allowed amount if the services are covered services and are within the scope of the facility's license.
-All providers in the core and support networks are covered provider types.
+All preferred and participating providers are covered provider types.

-See the list of covered provider types at the UMP website at ump.regence.com/pebb/benefits/providers/covered-providers
+See the list of covered provider types at the UMP website at ump.regence.com/sebb/benefits/providers/covered-providers.